Moselle to Mozart Cycling Holiday

 Wed – Day 4: Bingen to Ladenburg (69 miles) Elevation: 1499ft / 457m

 Following the banks of the Rhine for a short time we then head inland along quiet country lanes and smooth cycle paths.
-The Rhine is home to some undoubtedly beautiful scenic sections of which we have had a taster, but it is also home to a number of ugly industrial areas and also some of the cycle path is of poor surface, we rather thought you might prefer coming inland to quiet country lanes, terracotta roofed villages and excellent cycle paths, arriving finally in the gorgeous little town of laid back Ladenburg.
+The Rhine is home to some undoubtedly beautiful scenic sections of which we have had a taster, but it is also home to a number of some less pretty industrial areas and so we rather thought you might prefer coming inland to quiet country lanes, terracotta roofed villages and excellent cycle paths, arriving finally in the gorgeous little town of laid back Ladenburg.

 Thu – Day 5: Ladenburg to Klostershontal (64 miles) Elevation: 4834ft / 1473m